istvanzk/rpicampy/README.md

 3. rpimgdb:		Manage images in a remote directory (Dropbox SDK, API V2, Python 3.4).

-The configuration parameters are read from the rpiconfig.yaml
+The configuration parameters are read from the rpiconfig.yaml The image file names are:  '%d%m%y-%H%M%S-CAM<X>.jpg', where X is the camera number (ID string).
+The images are saved locally and remotely in a sub-folder.
+The sub-folder name is the current date '%d%m%y'

 A simple REST request abstraction layer and a light ThingSpeak API SDK is provided in the thingspeak module.
 The implementation follows to the API documentation at http://community.thingspeak.com/documentation/api/